View the Listing of All Inmate Programs and Services

 Impact: | Hundreds of free-world individuals, usually school and church groups. |

-Requirements: | Participating inmates selected by staff.Approved by Warden.Approval of requesting church, school, etc.Availability of transport.Availability of Security escorts. |
+Requirements: | Participating inmates selected by staff approved by Warden, approval of requesting church, school, etc., availability of transport, availability of security escorts. |

 Staff: | Available staff: i.e., Treatment Coordinator, SATP staff, and security assist. |

-Comments: | Dynamic presentations have been given, both to groups visiting the ADC facilities and outside that have received praise from educators, pastors, mental health professionals, and parents.
-Presentations also influence the inmates to walk the walk, or follow their own advice. |
+Comments: | Dynamic presentations have been given, both to groups visiting the ADC facilities and outside that have received praise from educators, pastors, mental health professionals and parents.
+Presentations also influence the inmates to walk the walk or follow their own advice. |

 Library

-Description: | Provides access for expanding knowledge and self-improvement via collections of reference materials and periodicals involving various media, i.e., hard cover, paper, electronic. | ![]() Inmate Law Library |
+Description: | Provides access for expanding knowledge and self-improvement via collections of reference materials and periodicals involving various media, i.e., hard cover, paper and electronic. |

-Capacity: | Open to eligible inmates | |
+Capacity: | Open to eligible inmates |

-Impact: | All units except work-release | |
+Impact: | All units except work-release |

-Requirements: | Not on lockdown status | |
+Requirements: | Not on lockdown status |

-Staff: | ADC Librarian, Library Technicians | |
+Staff: | ADC Librarian and Library Technicians |

 Comments: | Administration segregated inmates have access to educational materials via library cart. |